jaynagpaul/jaynagpaul.github.io/_posts/2017-12-3-simple-instagram-bot.md

     print('All Done!')
 ```

 Thanks for reading.
 If you have any more bot ideas you would like me to go over, comment them below.
-You can get the full script here:
+You can get the full script [here](https://gist.github.com/jaynagpaul/43fe6257a999522086283a41fc9a35b4)
-{% gist 43fe6257a999522086283a41fc9a35b4 instabot.py %}

 ## Credits
 - [LevPasha](https://github.com/LevPasha) for writing the InstagramAPI wrapper